National Disability Insurance Scheme

 - have a permanent and significant disability that affects your ability to take part in everyday activities

 - be aged less than 65 when you first access the scheme

 - be an Australian citizen, a permanent resident or a New Zealand citizen who holds a Protected Special Category Visa.

-Use My Access Checker to find out if you can access the NDIS and register your interest.
+Use NDIS Access Checklist to find out if you can access the NDIS and register your interest.

 Where is the NDIS available?

 The NDIS is gradually being rolled out nationally over three years from 2016 to 2019.
 To find out where the NDIS is available follow these links: